CondensedChaos/condensedchaos.github.io/README.md

 2) Possibility to change colors of single trains through a color picker
 3) Possibility to add lines even when they do not share any station
 4) Possibility to change the names of stations individually (instead of Station 1..Station N)
-5) Light mode / dark mode : as of now only dark mode implemented as I can't stand looking at black text on a white background on a monitor for more than 5 minutes....
+5) Light mode / Dark mode : as of now only dark mode implemented as I can't stand looking at black text on a white background on a monitor for more than 5 minutes....
 Sorry Light folks but Darth wins today...

 ## How to use